kristerhedfors/sumarai/README.md

 Please note that some tests may require a running llamafile process.
 These tests are marked with `@pytest.mark.skip(reason="This test requires a running llamafile process")` and will be skipped by default.
 To run these tests, ensure you have a llamafile process running and remove the skip decorator.

-### Go Tests

-(To be implemented: Add information about running Go tests once they are created)

 ## Future Development

 This project serves as a starting point for further exploration and development in the field of AI-assisted, no-code LLM applications.
 We welcome contributions and ideas to expand its capabilities and use cases while maintaining the zero-dependencies philosophy and the no-code development approach.
 Some potential areas for future development include:

-1. Implementing equivalent functionality in other programming languages
-2. Enhancing the interactive shell with more features
+1. Enhancing the interactive shell with more features
-3. Improving error handling and edge case management
+2. Improving error handling and edge case management
-4. Developing a graphical user interface (GUI) version of the application
+3. Developing a graphical user interface (GUI) version of the application
-5. Extending the summarization capabilities to handle more file formats and larger datasets
+4. Extending the summarization capabilities to handle more file formats and larger datasets
+5. Integrating with other local LLM solutions
+6. Implementing more advanced NLP tasks beyond summarization

 ## License